Enhancing Adversarial Robustness via Score-Based Optimization: Methodology

 \section{Methodology}

 In this section, we present our proposed adversarial defense scheme in detail.
-Our method is motivated by solving a minimization problem of adversarial samples to remove the applied attacks.
+Our method is motivated by solving an optimization problem of adversarial samples to remove the applied attacks.
 Therefore, we start by formally formulating the optimization objective, followed by exploring effective loss functions and introducing two practical algorithms.